Schoonology/diplomat/README.md

 Something we've kept in mind while developing this project is the concept of [runnable documentation](https://github.blog/2015-10-06-runnable-documentation/).
 The idea is that a Diplomat specification can be both documentation _and_ a test file.
 You can build and check in specifications alongside your source code, or create a quick one-off file that can be attached to a ticket to demonstrate an issue.

-Specification syntax is based on the output you get from [`curl`'s `--verbose` option](https://ec.haxx.se/usingcurl-verbose.html).
-This means that you can quickly generate specifications from real API calls using `curl`.
+Specification syntax is based on the output you get from `curl`'s [verbose option](https://ec.haxx.se/usingcurl-verbose.html), which means you can run `curl -v` to generate specifications.

 For example: